co360/soda-hol/5-use-sql-features-for-json.md

 See [this documentation](https://docs.oracle.com/en/database/oracle/oracle-database/18/adjsn/simple-dot-notation-access-to-json-data.html#GUID-7249417B-A337-4854-8040-192D5CEFD576) for more details on using dot-notation syntax with JSON data.

-1. In SQL Developer, open a connection to the database for the TODO_SODA user.
+1. If not already done, connect as the TODO_SODA user in SQL Developer Web.

-2. Using a SQL worksheet, write a query using dot notation syntax that returns data from the JSON_DOCUMENT column of the TODOS table in the following format.
+2. Use the **[Worksheet]** to write a query using dot notation syntax that returns data from the JSON_DOCUMENT column of the TODOS table in the following format.
 Note that you may need to create some more todos if you deleted them all in the previous module.
    ![dot notation query results](images/5/dot-notation-query-results.png)

-   Do your best to write the code on your own, but [use this dot notation example](solutions/dot-notation.sql) if needed.
+   Do your best to write the code on your own, but [use this dot notation example](solutions/5/dot-notation.sql) if needed.

-3. Add a predicate to the previous query so that only "completed" todos are shown:
+3. Add a predicate to the previous query so that only "completed" todos are shown.
+You may need to complete one or more todos first.

    ![dot notation query results 2](images/5/dot-notation-query-results-2.png)

-   Do your best to write the code on your own, but [use this dot notation example 2](solutions/dot-notation-2.sql) if needed.
+   Do your best to write the code on your own, but [use this dot notation example 2](solutions/5/dot-notation-2.sql) if needed.

 ### **Part 2**: Using JSON_TABLE to project JSON relationally

-In addition to the dot notation syntax, there are several SQL functions that can be used to query JSON data, including JSON_EXISTS, JSON_VALUE, JSON_QUERY, and JSON_TABLE.
+In addition to the dot-notation syntax, there are several SQL functions that can be used to query JSON data, including JSON_EXISTS, JSON_VALUE, JSON_QUERY, and JSON_TABLE.
 JSON_TABLE, which projects JSON data as SQL columns, stands out for performance reasons (it only parses the document column once per row).
 In this part, you'll use JSON_TABLE to create a relational view over JSON data to simplify queries against it.

-You use JSON_TABLE in a SQL FROM clause.
+JSON_TABLE is used in the SQL FROM clause of a SQL query.
 It is a row source, meaning it generates a row of virtual-table data for each JSON value selected by a row path expression (row pattern).
 The columns of each generated row are defined by the column path expressions of the COLUMNS clause.

-Here's an example query that uses JSON_TABLE to project data from the THEATER table, which stores JSON data in the JSON_DOCUMENT column, in a tabular form.
+Here's an example query that uses JSON_TABLE to project data from the THEATER table, which stores JSON data in the JSON_DOCUMENT column.
 Note that an Oracle join is used to join the THEATER table to the JSON_TABLE function, which is passed two parameters.
 The first parameter is the JSON_DOCUMENT column and the second is a JSON path expression followed by a columns clause which defines how the data should be projected.
-With JSON path expressions, the dollar sign ($) represents the root of the document.
+With JSON path expressions, the dollar sign ($) represents the root of the JSON document.

 ```sql
 select theater_id, name, street, city, zip